TerribleDev/blog.terribledev.io.hexo/source/_posts/Building-dotnet-core-apps-and-packages-with-gulp.md

 ```

-next we need to compile our dockercontainer. run `npm install --save-dev child-process-promise` this is a simple package that converts all child process node calls to promises.
+next we need to compile our docker container. run `npm install --save-dev child-process-promise` this is a simple package that converts all child process node calls to promises.
 Promises are like a callback, but with a nicer syntax.
 Note that here we are tagging the container with the same version as our package

 ```js